 Repeal of verification requirement: Existing law allows campaign funds to be used for home or office security systems only if (1) the candidate or elected officer has received threats to their physical safety, (2) the threats arise from their activities, duties or status as a candidate or elected officer, and (3) the threats have been reported to and verified by law enforcement.
-The bill would repeal the verification requirements described in (1) and (3).
+The bill would repeal the verification requirements described in (1) and (3), and would also authorize use of funds for threats arising from staff's position as staff of the candidate or elected officer.